-SARS-CoV-2 (the virus that causes COVID-19) and other respiratory viruses like influenza (Flu A and B) and respiratory syncytial virus (RSV) enter wastewater, or sewage, through the toilets and sinks of infected people.
-Monitoring respiratory viruses in sewage can provide an important early warning signal of increasing infections of various diseases; for example, it was used to detect polio spread in the 1930s and 1940s.
+Respiratory viruses like SARS-CoV-2, influenza, respiratory syncytial virus (RSV), and measles enter wastewater, or sewage, through the toilets and sinks of infected people.
+Monitoring respiratory viruses in sewage can provide an important early warning signal when someone in your sewershed (the area of town that drains into the wastewater treatment plant) sheds the virus.

 The Kentucky Wastewater Surveillance System (KYWSS) is part of the National Wastewater Surveillance System (NWSS).
-KYWSS is nicknamed “Cues” in the same way the NWSS program is known as “News”.
+KYWSS is nicknamed “Cues” in the same way the NWSS program is known as “News.”
 A cue is a signal for actors to start saying or doing something.
-We think that wastewater surveillance can provide ‘cues’ for managing respiratory disease outbreaks before diseases like flu, Covid-19 and/or RSV are seen in your community so people can do what they can to lower their risk of becoming ill.
+Wastewater surveillance can provide ‘cues’ by tracking the virus before diseases like flu, Covid-19, RSV and/or measles are diagnosed in your community so people can do what they can to lower their risk of becoming ill.

-As part of the Centers for Disease Control and Prevention (CDC) National Wastewater Surveillance System (NWSS), KYWSS helps provide the public health infrastructure to monitor infectious diseases.
-Wastewater monitoring data can help local public health agencies identify outbreak trends early, direct prevention efforts to where they are most needed, and provide additional insight into disease spread that complements other public health surveillance data.
+As part of the Centers for Disease Control and Prevention’s National Wastewater Surveillance System, KYWSS helps provide the public health infrastructure to monitor infectious diseases.
+Wastewater monitoring data can help identify outbreak trends early, direct prevention efforts to where they are most needed, and provide additional insights into disease spread that complement other public health surveillance data.
 Health departments, community leaders, and individuals can use wastewater monitoring data to make decisions about how best to protect their community.

 How does this work?